mikheyev/t5-lab/src/README.md

 ## Variant calling

 There we use FreeBayes on a list of bams produced by our previous analysis.
+I also don't recommend running this command, as it takes a while to run.
+The output file ```../data/var/raw.vcf``` has been pre-computed.

 ```
 freebayes --ploidy 1 --fasta-reference ../ref/NC_012967.fasta --bam ../data/alignments/*bam -v ../data/var/raw.vcf
 ```

-The outcome of this analysis is in VCF format
+The outcome of this analysis is in [VCF format](http://samtools.github.io/hts-specs/VCFv4.2.pdf).
+It is designed to be human-readable, but just barely.
+At its core, it contains evidence for variability at sites throughout the genome (column 6), and what the genotype of each sample is at that site (columns 9 and onward).
+See sections 1.3 and 1.4 of the VCF format specifications for more information.

 ## Variant filtering